kolokasi1/hide_port/README.md

 run the test2
 D_PRELOAD=$(pwd)/hide_write.so ./test2

-to create all the .so and executables run: make
+Before compiling, configure the openat_hide.c to show on the tcp file that is included in the files in this github, with the right path of the folder that you are in, you can use this using the $pwd command. to create all the .so and executables run: $make